Arizona Criminal Court Sentencing Chart

 United States Sentencing Commission

 The U.S. Sentencing Commission (USSC) is a bipartisan, independent agency located in the judicial branch of government, created by Congress in 1984 to reduce sentencing disparities and promote transparency and proportionality in sentencing.
-The Comission offers a wide variety of information and resources on its website, a few of which are highlighted below.
+The Commission offers a wide variety of information and resources on its website, a few of which are highlighted below.